 - ¼ cup (30g) all-purpose plain flour, or gluten-free all purpose flour

-- 2 tablespoons (30g) vegan butter, margarine or coconut oil, softened
+- 2 tablespoons (30g) vegan butter, spreadable butter or coconut oil, softened

 - 2 tablespoons (25g) packed brown sugar, coconut sugar or regular sugar